StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/create-a-case-template.md

 5. In the **Adding a case template** drawer, enter values in some or all of the following fields to prefill:

     **Prefix**
-    A prefix that is automatically added to case names.
+    A prefix that is automatically added to case titles.
 The prefix value is not visible when creating a case from the template but is applied after creation.
 Use it to categorize cases for reporting.

     **Name \***
     The name of the case template.
 This name is used to identify the case template in the API.